Renan2010/wineturbo/README.md

-## INTRODUCTION
+## INTRODUCTION FOR WINETURBO

-Wine is a program which allows running Microsoft Windows programs (including DOS, Windows 3.x, Win32, and Win64 executables) on Unix.
-It consists of a program loader which loads and executes a Microsoft Windows binary, and a library (called Winelib) that implements Windows API calls using their Unix, X11 or Mac equivalents.
-The library may also be used for porting Windows code into native Unix executables.
+*wineturbo is a wine fork program to be as fast as possible*

-Wine is free software, released under the GNU LGPL; see the file LICENSE for the details.
+Wineturbo is free software, released under the GNU LGPL; see the file LICENSE for the details.

 ## QUICK START

 From the top-level directory of the Wine source (which contains this file),
 run:
+> [!Note]
+This program uses a level 2 compiler of the x86-64-v2 architecture and is NOT for legacy CPUs.

 ```bash
 ~ $ CC=clang CXX=clang++ CFLAGS="-O3 -march=x86-64-v2" CXXFLAGS="-O3 -march=x86-64-v2" ./configure
 ~ $ make -j $(nproc)
 ```

-Then either install Wine:
+Then either install Wineturbo:

 ```bash
 ~ $ make install
 ```

-Or run Wine directly from the build directory:
+Or run Wineturbo directly from the build directory:

 ```bash
 ~ $ ./wine notepad